nasa/doi-trace/readme.md

-Creating and updating EOS dataset DOI citation library (Updated: 3-26-2025)
+Creating and updating collection of EOSDIS dataset citing publication citations (Updated: 3-26-2025)
 -------------

 JSON files are placed in data/ directory